jonathanpberger/subjective-objective-design/deck.md

 ---

+> How is product strategy integrated into agile teams?

+---

 Technique
-# 2d: Back to basics: the standard agile (dev) toolkit
+# 2d: Back to basics

+the standard agile toolkit

 ---

-- the standard agile (dev) toolkit does this *really* well that's why it's successful.
-Back to basics: YAGNI, Simplest Thing That Could Possibly Work, 5 Why's, INVEST stories, user testing, weekly iterations, IPMs, release planning meetings.
+agile has done this well for years using tools like

+- YAGNI
+- Simplest Thing That Could Possibly Work
+- 5 Why's
+- INVEST stories
+- user testing
+- short (weekly?) iterations
+- IPMs
+- release planning

 ---

-# 3. How this all fits together
+# 3. How does this all fit together?

 ---

-# 5 Big Problems
+## 5 Big Problems
-## When is design "done"?
+- When is design "done"?
-## How much design should a project start with?
+- How much design should a project start with?
-## Why is Agile so tough for designers?
+- Why is Agile so tough for designers?
-## How can designers achieve sustainable pace?
+- How can designers achieve sustainable pace?
-## How do we slice objective design off from subjective design?
+- How do we slice objective design off from subjective design?

 ---

-# Solutions
+## Possible Solution techniques

+---

 ## testing:
 - help us slice objective from subjective
 - helps us know when we're done

+---

 ## make it right, make it work, make it fast
 - work at the right level of resolution

+---

 ## pairing:
 - knowledge transfer,